-In our book, we identified three personality traits that increase one’s attraction to radical Islam: first, high “need for closure”, a trait that involves intolerance of ambiguity and a desire for clarity, certainty and control; second, a strong desire to draw boundaries between members of one’s in-group and out-groups; and finally, a proneness to disgust that is linked to a desire for traditional morality and moral purification.
-Experimental psychology has linked all of them to conservative and right-wing attitudes and ideology.
-We argue that radical Islamist ideology fulfils an analogous function, as it contains very similar elements to that of right-wing movements.
-These include a strong desire for regularity, hierarchy and the re-establishment of a lost order, the rejection of out-group members, and the intention to morally purify society and purge deviance.
+In our book, we identified three personality traits that increase one’s attraction to radical Islam: first, high “need for closure,” a trait that involves intolerance of ambiguity and a desire for clarity, certainty and control; second, a strong desire to draw boundaries between members of one’s in-group and out-groups; and finally, a proneness to disgust that is linked to a desire for traditional morality and moral purification.
+Experimental psychology has connected all three to conservative and right-wing attitudes and ideology.
+We argue that radical Islamist ideology fulfils an analogous function, as it contains very similar elements to the ideologies of right-wing movements.
+These include a strong desire for regularity, hierarchy, and the re-establishment of a lost order; the rejection of out-group members; and the intention to morally purify society and purge deviance.

-IS as analysed by Wood provides a particularly clean case of an ideology that caters to these three traits.
-The certainty that IS’ literalist ideology and meticulous focus on ritual provide is central in his account of what makes the movement so attractive – especially, I would add, for individuals with a high need for closure.
-In IS’ reading, religious scripture is no more complex than a “manual for a toaster”.
-Any ambiguity is expunged as followers experience “purity, vindication, the bliss accompanying banishment of uncertainty and participation in righteous struggle”.
-The depth of certainty among IS members is astounding: They regularly congratulate convicted sodomites before their killing as they are convinced that the punished will go to heaven.
-One salafi-jihadi sheikh in Wood’s book praises Islam for the fact that it provides a rule for everything, including how to pick one’s teeth with a miswak stick.
+The Islamic State as analyzed by Wood provides a particularly clean case of an ideology that caters to these three traits.
+The sense of certainty that the Islamic State’s literalist ideology and meticulous focus on ritual provide is central in his account of what makes the movement so attractive—especially, I would add, for individuals with a high need for closure.
+According to the Islamic State, religious scripture is no more complex than a “manual for a toaster,” as Wood (2017, 132) aptly puts it.
+Any ambiguity is expunged as followers experience “purity, vindication, the bliss accompanying banishment of uncertainty and participation in righteous struggle” (ibid., 103).
+The depth of certainty among Islamic State members is astounding: They regularly congratulate convicted sodomites before their killing, as they are convinced that the punished will go to heaven.
+One salafi-jihadi sheikh in Wood’s book praises Islam for the fact that it provides a rule for everything, including how to pick one’s teeth with a miswak stick (ibid., 5).

-Wood’s careful sleuthing leads him to discover the role of ‘Dhahiri’ thought in IS’ interpretation of Islam.
-Dhahirism is the most extreme form of Islamic literalism in which only the Quran, the hadith and the consensus of the followers of the prophet count as source.
-Trying to avoid any human interpretation, its reading of the texts produces quirks like a permission for non-penetrative sex outside of marriage as the activity is not explicitly forbidden.
-Wood points out that “there is something in Dhahirism attractive to young people prone to binary, totalizing worldviews” – individuals, that is, who appear to have a high need for closure, a trait that is on average more pronounced among males, especially technically oriented ones.
-Like our own work, Wood points out that jihadists are “overwhelmingly left-brained, analytical types”.
-Wood finds that John Georgelas, an American convert to Islam who has turned into an important IS ideologue, even reformulates some of his beliefs as computer code.
+Wood’s careful sleuthing leads him to discover the role of “Dhahiri” thought in the Islamic State’s interpretation of Islam.
+Dhahirism is the most extreme form of Islamic literalism, according to which only the Quran, the hadith, and the consensus of the followers of the prophet count as legitimate sources.
+Trying to avoid any human interpretation, Dhahriri readings of the texts produce quirks such as permission for non-penetrative sex outside of marriage, as this is not explicitly forbidden.
+Wood points out that “there is something in Dhahirism attractive to young people prone to binary, totalizing worldviews” (ibid., 132)—individuals, that is, who appear to have a high need for closure, a trait that is on average more pronounced among men, especially technically oriented ones.
+Wood points out (as we do) that jihadists are “overwhelmingly left-brained, analytical types” (ibid., 147).
+He discovers that John Georgelas, an American convert to Islam who has turned into an important Islamic State ideologue, even reformulates some of his beliefs in mock computer code.